 But I’ve got good news.
 The story of mankind doesn’t have to end like that.
 It’s possible to create a world where we peacefully live alongside nature and one where the natural environment thrives as well.

-Now that you know why sustainable design is important, let’s get into how we can make it a reality.
+And, now that you know why sustainable design is important, let’s get into how we can make it a reality.

 Also read: 10 Reasons to Care about the Evironment